eficode-academy/rf-katas/exercises/04-setups_and_teardowns.md

     # rest of the implementation
 ```

-*Pro tip.*  `#` starts a comment line for Robot Framework
+*Pro tip.*  `#` starts a comment line for Robot Framework, its contents will not be executed.

-That change indicates the test case reader that there is some precondition before our actual test execution.
+Existence of `Setup` indicates to the test case reader, that there is some precondition before our actual test execution.

 To ensure that changes are done in right manner run: